CalgaryToSpace/CTS-SAT-1-OBC-Firmware/README.md

 ## Debugging Setup
 * Connect to the STM32 debug serial port at baud=1152000.
 * Use Breakpoints in VS Code to pause execution and explore the stack.
-Breakpoint are obeyed when you use the "Flash STM32" button.
+Breakpoint are obeyed when you use the "Debug STM32" button to flash the chip.

 ### Python Serial Terminal